nfnth/nfnth/README.md

 - subscription to Civilian's journal
 - Owner user badge

-### Deed Civilian
+### BitOS (with Jaspre and Markre)

 <p align="center">
   <img src="https://github.com/nfnth/res/raw/main/site/fox.png" width="240" height="240" /></p>

+Use Jaspre to:

+- Transfer/store JSON objects between client (JavaScript) and serve (Python)

-Use the editor to:
+Use the Markre editor to:

 - Create a profile
 - Write a treaty (trade)
 - Develop strategy
 - Campaign (with mail)

-Feel free to map and explore a continent filled with amazing peoples and lands.

 Learn to code using our stack, see [bitOS](https://github.com/nfnth/nfnth/wiki/Bit-OS).
 For code specifics, see the [repo](), download the [script](https://gist.github.com/nfnth/ef98bc2ade9286b240eac846ff52bcce), or view the demo at [drhab.com](https://drhab.com).

 We use JavaScript regex rendering to confirm conform to [MattDown](https://github.com/nfnth/nfnth/wiki/Mattdown), or MarkDown 2.0.

+### Explore

+Feel free to map and explore a continent filled with amazing peoples and lands.

 Read our mantra, the [Civilian's Complex](https://github.com/nfnth/nfnth/wiki/Manifest).

-To contact, use matt@sebolt.us.

 <p align="center">
   <img src="https://github.com/nfnth/res/raw/main/site/bird.png" width="280" height="320" /></p>